rluthfan/data_science_trial/README.md

+# Machine Learning From Scratch

-NumPy implementations of machine learning models and algorithms
+Python NumPy implementations of some of the most common Machine Learning models and algorithms from scratch